 Catalog Number: CG-0032

-I’m not certain on the genus and species.
+I’m not certain about the genus and species.
 I’ve considered Meekopinna Americana and Aviculopinna peracuta as possibilities.
-However, upon reading an article from the Journal of Paleontology, the entire family is in need of some clarification.
+However, upon reading an article from the Journal of Paleontology, the entire family needs some clarification.

 We understand, however, that the Paleozoic Pinnidae are in need of a complete re-investigation; hence we only cautiously designate the material described here under Meekopinna and Aviculopinna.